 The 50-10 thrashing at the hands of the Storm on Anzac Day wasn't flash but this was the premiers at home and the Warriors were justifiably cut some slack after going into the AAMI Park clash with a 6-1 record at the time.
 There were no such excuses in round 17 when Penrith, minus their State of Origin stars, outclassed the visiting Warriors 36-4.
 A real low point.

-The Warriors have reopened negotiations with off-contract hooker Issac Luke and workaholic utility forward Jazz Tevaga.
-With Simon Mannering retired, these are two signatures the club will surely want to secure quickly.
+The Warriors have re-signed veteran hooker Issac Luke and workaholic utility forward Jazz Tevaga.
+With Simon Mannering retired, these two signatures were necessary to maintain depth in the pack.

 Much interest in 2019 will centre around the return of Leeson Ah Mau to the club where he started his NRL career in 2009.
 The prop has averaged 113.4 running metres and a 95 percent tackle efficiency for the Dragons this season.